slashsec-edu/cryton-core/README.md

 user@localhost:~ $ docker run hello-world
 ~~~~

+**The following steps are ment for production configuration, which is set by default!**

 Now, run docker-compose, which will pull, build and start all necessary docker images:
 ~~~~
 user@localhost:~ $ cd cryton-core/